 Wambyn Nature Reserve is dominated by powderbark woodlands on gravelly loams, with wandoo woodlands on grey clay-loams also covering a significant area.
-Allocasuarinas appear around the granite outcrops, with heath being the dominant association on shallower soils.
+Sheoaks appear around the granite outcrops, with heath being the dominant association in shallower soils.

-The vegetation on Wambyn is distributed as shown in Figure 10, and described below:
+The vegetation on Wambyn is distributed as shown in Figure 10 and described as follows:

-- DENSE HERBS and DENSE LOW GRASS with occasional regenerating parrot bush (Dryandra sessilis), harsh hakea (Hakea prostrata) and wavy-leaved hakea (Hakea undulata) to 1.5-2.0 m. - Jam (Acacia acuminata) LOW WOODLAND A, 4-7 m in height, over HERBS and LOW GRASS. - 3.
-Wandoo (Eucalyptus wandoo) WOODLAND, 8-10 m in height, over sheoak (Allocasuarina huegeliana) OPEN LOW WOODLAND A, 5-8 m in height, over blackboy (Xanthorrhoea preissii) SCRUB.
-DWARF SCRUB D of honey bush (Hakea lissocarpha), Acacia lasiocarpa, Gastrolobium sp. and Dryandra fraseri.
-Occasional expanses of pincushions (Borya nitida) also occur.
-In much of the eastern part of this association (Fig. 10) the understorey is non-existent due to old gravel scrapes and the passage of vehicles. - 4.
-Sheoak LOW FOREST A/DENSE LOW FOREST A, 8-10 m in height, with marri (Eucalyptus calophylla) occasionally emergent to 12-15 m.
+- 1. DENSE HERBS and DENSE LOW GRASS with occasional regenerating parrot bush (Dryandra sessilis), harsh hakea (Hakea prostrata) and wavy-leaved hakea (Hakea undutata) to 1.5-2.0 m. - 2.
+Jam (Acacia acuminata) LOW WOODLAND A, 4-7 m in height, over HERBS and LOW GRASS. - 3.
+Wandoo (Eucalyptus wandoo) WOODLAND, 8-10 m in height, over sheoak (Allocasuarina huegetiana) OPEN LOW WOODLAND A, 5-8 m in height, over blackboy (Xanthorrhoea)

+preissii) SCRUB.
+DWARF SCRUB D of honey bush (Hakea lissocarpha), Acacia lasiocarpa, Gastrolobium spp. and Dryandra fraseri.
+Occasional expanses of pincushion's (Borya nitida) also occur.
+In much of the eastern part of this association (Fig. 10) the understorey is non-existent due to old gravel scrapes and the passage of vehicles.

+- 4. Sheoak LOW FOREST A/DENSE LOW FOREST A, 8-10 m in height, with marri (Eucalyptus calophylla) occasionally emergent to 12-15 m.
 A LOW FOREST A of wandoo and sheoak occurs around the edges of this association. - 5.
 Wandoo WOODLAND, 10-12 m in height, over HERBS.
-The understorey is structurally variable, with occasional blackboys, areas of box poison (Oxylobium parviflorum) HEATH B/LOW SCRUB B and occasional DWARF SCRUB D of Gastrolobium sp., Acacia lasiocarpa and zamia palms (Macrozamia reidlei). - 6.
-Powderbark (E. accedens) WOODLAND, 15-17 m in height, with occasional marri, over LOW SCRUB B/HEATH B of bullock poison (Gastrolobium trilobum) and Gastrolobium sp. on the sides of breakaways and lower slopes.
-On the tops of breakaways the understorey is dominated by a HEATH A/SCRUB of Dryandra stuposa, parrot bush, prickly dryandra (Dryandra armata) and Petrophile divaricata.
+The understorey is structurally variable, with occasional blackboys, areas of box poison (Oxylobium parviflorum) HEATH B/LOW SCRUB B and occasional DWARF SCRUB D of Gastrolobium spp., Acacia lasiocarpa and zamias (Macrozcania reidlei). - 6.
+Powderbark (E. accedens) WOODLAND, 15-17 m in height, with occasional marri, over LOW SCRUB B/HEATH B of bullock poison (Gastrotobium trilobum) and Gastrotobium spp. on the sides of breakaways and lower slopes.
+On the tops of breakaways the understorey is dominated by a HEATH A/SCRUB of Dryandra stuposa, parrot bush, prickly dryandra (Dryandra armata) and Petrophile divaricata. - 7.
+Wandoo OPEN LOW WOODLAND A, 8-10 m in height, over blackboy OPEN LOW SCRUB A over DWARF SCRUB D of Gastrolobium spp. and Dryandra fraseri.
+Pincushions are a significant component of this association . - 8.
+One-sided bottlebrush (Calothamnus quadrifidus) dominate DENSE HEATH A. Other species present include prickly dryandra, Petrophite squamata, Hakea trifurcata and blackboys.
+Wandoos are occasionally emergent to 10 m. - 9.
+Species-rich HEATH B/DENSE HEATH B of one-sided bottlebrush, scrub sheoak (Mocasuarina humilis), Hakea trifurcata, Petrophile squcanata, Leptospermum erubescens, Petrophile divaricata and Hakea incrassata.
+Wandoo, powderbark and marri are occasionally emergent to 20 m.
+This association has strong affinities with Association 8; however, there is not the strong dominance by Calothamnus.

 Figure 10.
 Wambyn Nature Reserve showing features and vegetation associations (identified by number and described in the associated text).
-(Source: Department of Conservation and Land Management, 1985.)